devtron-labs/devtron/scripts/devtron-reference-helm-charts/reference-chart_4-17-0/README.md

 ### Winter-Soldier
 Winter Soldier can be used to
-- cleans up (delete) Kubernetes resources
+- Delete Kubernetes resources after a specified period (Cleanup an environmet)
-- reduce workload pods to 0
+- Scale down the replicas to 0 (During night time or on weekend)

 **_NOTE:_** After deploying this we can create the Hibernator object and provide the custom configuration by which workloads going to delete, sleep and many more.   for more information check [the main repo](https://github.com/devtron-labs/winter-soldier)